blaiyz/neosoft-zebar/README.md

 </details>

-## 🎉 Background Effects
+## 🎉 Background Effects & Click-Through

 > [!WARNING]
-> This feature does not work in Windows 11 (Currently, supports only Windows 10).
+> Background effects do not work in Windows 11 (Currently, supports only Windows 10).
 To achieve similar background effects, use an external application like [Mica For Everyone](https://github.com/MicaForEveryone/MicaForEveryone).
+> Click-through works fine in all platforms, however note that it completely disables interactivity with the Zebar widget.

-To enable background effects, you need to recompile Zebar with a modification.
+To enable any of these two features, you need to recompile Zebar with a modification.
 You must have Rust and Node.js installed on your system.

 1. Clone the Zebar repository: `git clone https://github.com/glzr-io/zebar.git`
-2. Navigate to `packages/desktop/capabilities/widget.json` and add the following permission:
+2. Navigate to `packages/desktop/capabilities/widget.json` and add the following two permissions (don't forget the trailing commas!):

 ```json
 {